fbq('track', 'ViewContent');

 • 6 brain breaks related to the text

-Once they catch onto the format, less time is wasted on teaching them how to use the tool, and they become quite independent in their learning with this tool!
+Once they catch onto the format, less time is wasted teaching them how to use the tool, and they become quite independent in their learning!

 Keep them engaged, and having fun!
 It's possible to attend to the children's need to move while keeping the learning happening!
 Try these ideas!

 There are many different ways to use these resources!
-It can be differentiated for different learning levels, different organizational needs, as well as different social needs.
-Keep them engaged, and having fun!
-It's possible to attend to the children's need to move while keeping the learning happening!
-Try these ideas!
+They can be differentiated for different learning levels, organizational needs, and social needs.

-I always start off with whole group instruction!
+I always start with whole-group instruction!
 Everyone gets a copy of the text with the answer sheet, and we read through the text together.
 I go through some of the questions and show the students how to go back to the text to find the answers.
 (They LOVE using highlighters on this!)

 Keep them engaged, and having fun!
 It's possible to attend to the children's need to move while keeping the learning happening!
 Try these ideas!